abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab4.md

 9. Choose destination settings dialog opens.
 Make sure "**Use automatic settings**" is **enabled**.

-   > **Note:** You can disable automatic settings and notice you have options to set Update method and Schema options.
+   > **Note:** You can disable automatic settings, and notice you have options to set the Update method and Schema options.
 Once done exploring, make sure "**Use automatic settings**" is **enabled**.

 10. Select **Save settings**.